-An example of iterative relocation technique is K-means, where “k” is the number of clusters and arbitrary k centers are chosen and then optimized to get ‘k’ centers so that the type of distance metric used is the least.
+An example of an iterative relocation technique is K-means, where “k” is the number of clusters and arbitrary k centres are chosen and then optimized to get ‘k’ centres.
+The type of distance metric used is the least.

 2. Hierarchical Method

-For hierarchical clustering, let us look at how it is done, following that it will be easier to understand the intent behind the same.
-When data is taken the distance of data points is calculated automatically and formulated into a matrix form.
+For hierarchical clustering, let us look at how it is done; following that, it will be easier to understand the same intent.
+When data is taken, the distance of data points is calculated automatically and formulated into a matrix form.
 Now, once the matrix is calculated, two steps are performed consecutively, the clusters close to each other are identified and then clubbed together.
-Each step of clubbing becomes a split node and performed until all are clubbed together.
+Each step of clubbing became a split node and performed until all are clubbed together.
 Below a schematic representation using the dendrogram makes it easier to understand.

 3. Density-based Method

-As the name suggests the intent behind this algorithm is density.
-Here the cluster is grown till the point density in a neighborhood exceeds a threshold.
+As the name suggests, the intent behind this algorithm is density.
+Here the cluster is grown till the point density in a neighbourhood exceeds a threshold.